NewPort Larnaca and the Case for Buying Now

 Is NewPort Larnaca enough on its own?

 No single project is enough on its own, and that is exactly why the Larnaca story is becoming more compelling.
 NewPort Larnaca is not operating in a vacuum.
-It sits alongside broader improvements in the city’s residential offer, investor awareness and development quality.
-That combination is what gives the market substance.
+It sits alongside the €22 million seafront park, planned university campus, airport expansion, and a broader surge of residential development (planning applications up 53% in 2025).
+The city recorded record airport traffic, record national transaction volumes and district-leading price growth, all simultaneously.

 For buyers with a long-term horizon, this is less about chasing a headline and more about recognising a shift in market direction.
 Larnaca is moving into a stronger competitive position.
 As that happens, the gap between average stock and genuinely premium residential assets is likely to widen.